ACRN 2024 Symposium

 Dates: 28-29th May and field trip on Thursday 30th May

-Location: Harry Messel Lecture Theatre, Nanoscience Physics Building, The University of Sydney, Camperdown, NSW, Australia
+Location: Messel Lecture Theatre, Sydney Nanoscience Hub (A31), The University of Sydney, Physics Road, Camperdown NSW Australia

 Approaches and methodologies